145 E. Flagler Street,

 4 people favorited this theater

-Opened on April 18, 1947, this stunning example of a Streamline Moderne (with tropical touches) movie palace was the work of the prolific theater architect S. Charles Lee, in collaboration with Robert E. Collins.
+The Miami Theatre opened on April 18, 1947 with Dick Haymes in “Carnival in Costa Rica”.
+This stunning example of a Streamline Moderne (with tropical touches) movie palace was the work of the prolific theater architect S. Charles Lee, in collaboration with Robert E. Collins.
 Interior decorations were carried out by Frederick T. Rank, with murals painted by F.M.
 Bergere.

 The Wometco chain closed the Miami Theatre in 1979, and it was afterward converted into a shopping center.